-We offer a free face-to-face 20-minute appointment.
+We offer a free 20-minute phone appointment.
 We’ll make an initial assessment of your case and discuss the range of options open to you.
 You will then be provided with an email summarising the advice after the appointment.

 If you live in London and are on a low income, we may be able to assist you free of charge.